rahildoshi97/pymatlib/paper/paper.md

 allows users to automatically generate plots to verify their property definitions visually, with the option to disable visualization for production workflows after validation.

-# Usage Example
+# Usage

-PyMatLib is designed for ease of use.
 A material is defined in a YAML file and loaded with a single function call.
-The YAML files can include pure metals with melting/boiling temperatures or alloys with solidus/liquidus temperature ranges.
+The following examples demonstrate a pure metal and an alloy configuration, followed by the Python code to load and use the material.

 ## YAML Configuration Examples